Bobcatou/broken-link-checker/readme.txt

 *This is an automatically generated changelog*

+= 0.8 =
+* Initial support for performing some action on multiple links at once.
+* Added a "Delete sources" bulk action that lets you delete all posts (or blogroll entries) that contain any of the selected links.
+Doing this in WP 2.9 and up this will instead move the posts to the trash, not delete them permanently.
+* New bulk action : Unlink.
+Removes all selected links from all posts.
+* New bulk action : Fix redirects.
+Analyzes the selected links and replaces any redirects with direct links.
+* Added a notice asking the user to take the feedback survey.
+* Updated the .POT file with new i18n strings.

 = 0.7.4 =
 * Fixed a minor bug where the plugin would display an incorrect number of links in the "Displaying x-y of z" label when the user moves to a different page of the results.
 * Added Ukrainian translation.